dennisreimann/ioctocat/README.md

   * Clear the console (Cmd + K)
   * Move to where the error occurs
   * Copy the output in the console and attach it to your bug report

-Please clear it  and fill in your credentials in the simulator.
-After submitting the form, whats the output in the console?